awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 1. \(Recommended\) Repeat the previous steps in each AWS Region\.
 It is recommended that you register the same delegated administrator in each Region\.

-After you designate the delegated administrator, you only need to use the organization master account to change or remove the delegated administrator account\.
+After you designate the delegated administrator, you only need to use the organization management account to change or remove the delegated administrator account\.

 **Note**
 If you remove the delegated administrator, all associated member accounts are removed as GuardDuty members, but GuardDuty is not disabled in those accounts\.